sudb92/goddessSort/README.md

 *   ICTrackingThreshold

         ADC threshold for IC tracking.
 Shouldn't really matter if it's low enough.
 The highest wire hit in terms of ADC value is recorded.

+*   unpackGRETINA

+        Boolean on whether to unpack the GRETINA data for each run

+*   mergeTrees

+        Boolean on whether to merge the ORRUBA and GRETINA trees.
+Must set 'unpackGRETINA' to true.

 ## Output <a name="output"></a>